 We are excited to announce our newest partnership with the Jon Shaw Foundation to help bring epilepsy monitoring devices to those in need of the equipment who may not be able to afford it.

 Who are the Jon Shaw Foundation?

-Established as a registered charity in April 2020, the Jon Shaw Foundation was born out of a group of friends and family of the late Jon Shaw who sadly passed away in 2019 due to Sudden Unexpected Death in Epilepsy, also known as SUDEP.
+Established as a registered charity in April 2020, the Jon Shaw Foundation was born out of a group of friends and family of the late Jon Shaw, a 19-year-old man who sadly passed away in 2019 due to Sudden Unexpected Death in Epilepsy, known as SUDEP for short.

-Jon’s wife and founder of the charity Wendy Shaw established the charity in Jon’s memory and with three main aims in mind:
+Jon’s mother and founder of the charity Wendy Shaw established the charity in Jon’s memory and with three main aims in mind:

 - To support young people aged 0-25 living with epilepsy